- Planetarium Home

 24-Hour Information Hotline

-Public programs are offered on Friday evenings at 7:30 (or 8:30 from May through August) PM and Saturday afternoons at 1:00 PM.
+Public programs are offered on Friday evenings throughout the year at 7:30 (or 8:30 from May through August) PM and Saturday afternoons during the academic year at 1:00 PM.
 Admission to all public programs is $7 for adults and $5 for children, seniors, and UT community members (children under 4 are free).
 Doors open 30 minutes before the show, during which time you can explore the displays in out lobby or try to answer our fun astronomy-themed quiz projected inside the dome.

 What you can expect: